iflanagan/docker-SCHA/README.md

+Pre-requisites:

+Intall Docker
+NOTE: These instructions are for using docker on Mac or linux so the commands may vary on a windows system.

+Disclaimer: Code provided is not supported by Saucelabs and may need to be updated from time to time as things change.

 The commands below Create a HIGH AVAILABILITY SAUCE CONNECT TUNNELS.
 NOTE you can open two terminal windows and execute the same command to run to truly obtain a HA environment.